 For our community

-We’re delivering an ambitious range of place making community spaces, a new school site for St John’s, community buildings, a public Lido and other resources.
+We’re delivering an ambitious range of place making community spaces, a new dedicated town centre, community buildings, a public Lido, and other resources.

 We are committed to creating community and social value in Saxonvale.
 As a natural extension of the town centre, Saxonvale should become integral to the daily lives of all of Frome’s residents.

 The only way this can level of ambition be achieved is by reversing the conventional developer model, with all investment going into the site, and not into shareholder profit.